Landscape of stellar-mass black-hole spectroscopy with third-generation gravitational-wave detectors

 In this paper, we have investigated the prospects for BH spectroscopy with the ET detector in different configurations, possibly in combination with CE.
 We estimated both projected bounds with isolated golden merger events and rates of accurate measurements using a state-of-the-art population model for stellar-origin BBHs informed by LIGO-Virgo-KAGRA data.
 Our results highlight the importance of longer detector arms and combined CE-ET detections for what concerns ringdown tests.

 Our analysis was intended to explore broadly the landscape of ringdown tests with third-generation interferometers, considering different detector configurations and networks, and including different subdominant modes.
 As such, it can be extended in various ways if one wishes to perform a more detailed and focused analysis.
 An obvious extension is to perform a Bayesian inference, possibly including the priors on the QNM amplitudes and phases as discussed in this work.
 Furthermore, given the large number of ringdown signals expected in the ET-CE era, a natural extension is to explore the possibility of stacking multiple signals to improve the accuracy of ringdown tests~\cite{Yang:2017zxs,Berti:2018vdi}.
-For what concerns possible improvements on the ringdown modeling, it would be relevant to include mode-mixing due to the expansion in spheroidal harmonics and possibly also overtones and quadratic effects, along the lines of the recent analysis in Ref.~\cite{Baibhav:2023clw}.
+For what concerns possible improvements on the ringdown modeling, it would be relevant to include the effects of mode-mixing in the amplitudes due to the expansion in spheroidal harmonics \cite{London:2018gaq} or alternatively using the parametrization in \cite{Isi:2021iql} that avoids considering mode-mixing; it would also be relevant to include overtones and quadratic effects, along the lines of the recent analysis in Ref.~\cite{Baibhav:2023clw}.